August 2021 was a corporate film fest, thanks to the Oregon and Ohio Community Rights Networks.

 Taking its status as a legal “person” to the logical conclusion, the film puts the corporation on the psychiatrist’s couch to ask “What kind of person is it?”
 The Corporation includes interviews with 40 corporate insiders and critics – including Noam Chomsky, Naomi Klein, Milton Friedman, Howard Zinn, Vandana Shiva and Michael Moore – plus true confessions, case studies and strategies for change.

 The “The New Corporation, The Unfortunately Necessary Sequel” continues with a good look at the corporate playbook, that has been successfully playing us to the brink of extinction.
-Check it out here.
+See the film [1:46 minutes] on YouTube here.
+Check out the website here.